 If we are unable to comply with your request for documents, we will explain why the access has been refused, either in part or full.

-Generally, the reasons for refusing an application to personal information could include:
+Generally, the reasons for refusing an application to access personal information could include:

 - The requested information is not your personal information (ie. the information relates to another individual, or is confidential PWSS information).